muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 off the rails at this point, the more established ancient cultures found it absurd, and would never accept it.
-They were demonized for this reason, Kurds were labeled as being "mountain Turks" for example who just did not know what they truly were, demonization led to rebellion, which caused Kurds to see themselves more and more distinct.
+They were demonized for this reason, Kurds were labeled as being "mountain Turks" for example who just did not know what they truly were, since they were this stupid they could be jailed or killed.
+Opression led to rebellion, which caused Kurds to see themselves more and more distinct.
 Now, sadly, even some Kurds want Turks to be Turks - because it reinforces their seperatist wishes, their being an independent Kurd.

 - Same dynamic worked with Greeks - surely a people of Christian denomination, but in cultural matters, especially in Anatolia, that matters little.
-However the War of Independence caused the two people to demonize eachother, now they also need the other to be what they are so they can tell themselves fairy tales about hordes coming in from wherever causing terror and fill the blanks here.
+However the War of Independence caused the two people to demonize eachother, now they also need the other to be what they are so they can tell themselves fairy tales about hordes coming in from wherever causing terror in the lands therefore one must be on guard to protect the Greek nation.

 References